theupdateframework/python-tuf/tuf/client/README.md

 the software update system.

-If at any point in the above procedure there is a problem (e.g., only expired metadata can be retrieved), the Root file is downloaded and the process starts over (and only once to avoid an infinite loop).
+If at any point in the above procedure there is a problem (i.e., if unexpired, signed, valid metadata cannot be retrieved from the repository), the Root file is downloaded and the process is retried once more (and only once to avoid an infinite loop).
 Optionally, the software update system using the framework can decide how to proceed rather than automatically downloading a new Root file.

 ## Example Client